Q: What is Amazon EventBridge?

 Q: Why would I integrate my SaaS application with Amazon EventBridge?

 Amazon EventBridge makes it easy for SaaS vendors to integrate their service into their customers’ event-driven architectures built on AWS.
 Amazon EventBridge makes your product directly accessible to millions of AWS developers, unlocking new use cases.
 It offers a fully auditable, secure, and scalable pathway to send events without the SaaS vendor managing any eventing infrastructure.

 Q: My SaaS company would be a great event source.
 How do I get on-boarded?

-Partners who already support a webhook or other push-based integration mode can expect to perform less than 5 days of development to integrate with Amazon EventBridge.
+SaaS vendors that already support a webhook or other push-based integration mode can expect to perform less than 5 days of development to integrate with Amazon EventBridge.